djdallmann/GamingPCSetup/RESEARCH/WINSERVICES/README.md

 </details>

 #### Q: What types of MMCSS tasks are requested by common applications?
-#### A: The most commonly requested task is Audio, this will occur naturally when Windows applications make requests to Microsofts High Level Apis for Audio playback.
+The most commonly requested task is Audio, this will occur naturally when Windows applications make requests to Microsofts High Level Apis for Audio playback.
 Browsers based on Chromium such as the new Microsoft Edge and the Google Chrome browser use **Pro Audio**.
 See findings and analysis for other common processes including some old and modern games.
 <details><summary>Findings and Analysis</summary>

 * Below is a basic list of common processes including some new and old games and the MMCSS tasks they register under: